About this course

 Possible activities

-• Discuss the structure of the Czech and German healthcare system with specialists at local Prague and Nuremberg hospitals and/or clinics
+• Discuss the structure of the Czech healthcare system with specialists and researchers at local Prague based hospitals, clinics, and universities

 • Interview locals about their experiences with the health systems in their respective countries